Plymouth Full Size Ads

 Life magazine

-View Plymouth 24
+Plymouth 24

 1966

-Plymouth Fury - Full color 9 1/2" x 12 1/2" ad shows a blue two-door sitting against a white background.
+Plymouth Fury - Full color 9 1/2" x 12 1/2" ad shows a Blue Two-Door sitting against a white background.
 The ad headline explains that "We're showing you the front of this '66 Plymouth Fury in case you've only been seeing the rear".
 This ad is larger than my scanner bed so the outer edges of the ad are not visible in the viewed image.

 October 22, 1965